 Once you know the sectors to focus on, you need to revamp your portfolio accordingly.
 If you already have sufficient material available, re-organize it to fit your focus areas.
 If you do not have enough material, you can think of creating new material for your portfolio to suit the focus areas.
-If you do not have any portfolio till now, consider this as God’s sign and make one.
-Writers can make on Medium, Designers can make on Behance, Developers can make on Github etc.
+If you do not have a portfolio till now, consider this as God’s sign and make one.
+Writers can make on Medium, Designers can make on Behance, Developers can make on Github, etc.

 - Look Out For Leads On War Footing